opentofu/opentofu/rfc/20240513-static-evaluation-providers.md

 }
 ```

 This would produce two provider configurations: `aws.HARDCODED` and `aws.HARDCODED`, an obvious conflict.
-We could try to be smart and try to make sure that the keys are identical and in some way derived from the iteration.
+We could try to be smart and try to make sure that the keys are not identical and in some way derived from the iteration.
 That approach is complex, likely error prone, and confusing to the user.
 Instead, we should not allow users to provide the alias field when for_each/count are present.

 What if a user tries to use a resource output in a provider for_each?
 In an ideal world, this would be allowed as long as there is not a cyclic dependency.
 However, due to the way providers are resolved deep in OpenTofu this would require a near rewrite of the core provider logic.
-Here we rely on the ideas set forth in the Static Evaluation RFC and only allow values known during configuration processing (locals/vars).
+Here we rely on the ideas set forth in the [Static Evaluation RFC](20240513-static-evaluation.md) and only allow values known during configuration processing (locals/vars).
 Anything dynamic like resources/data will be forbidden for now.

 With the provider references clarified, we can now use the providers defined above in resources: